mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ### Multiple Cursors

-And of course cursors are also supported
+And of course multiple cursors are also supported

 ![](./gif/op7.gif)

 ### Delete Prefix Operation

-As mentioned [earlier](#Introduction-To-Prefix-Operations) , prefix operations are also available
+As mentioned [earlier](#Introduction-To-Prefix-Operations) , you can also use the command  in the form of prefix operations.

 ![](./gif/op11.gif)